List of churches in Agder og Telemark: Otredal prosti

-Otredal deanery, originally called Torridal prosti, was created 10 May 1862 when it was carved out of the three neighboring deaneries of Råbyggelaget prosti, Mandal prosti, and Vestre Nedenes prosti.
+Otredal prosti, originally called Torridal prosti, was created 10 May 1862 when it was carved out of the three neighboring deaneries of Råbyggelaget prosti, Mandal prosti, and Vestre Nedenes prosti.
 Initially, it included the municipalities of Oddernes, Øvrebø, Søgne, and Tveit.
-Over time, the borders of Torridal deanery have been changed.
+Over time, the borders of Torridal prosti were changed.
 In 1883, the Søgne parish was moved (back) to the Mandal prosti and the Tveit parish was moved (back) to the Vestre Nedenes prosti.
-Also in 1883, the parishes of Valle, Evje, and Bygland joined Torridal when the old Setesdal (Råbyggelaget prosti) deanery was dissolved.
-In 1905, the Tveit parish was moved back (again) to Torridal.
-On 12 June 1931 the name of the deanery was changed from Torridal to Otredal.
+Also in 1883, the parishes of Valle, Evje, and Bygland joined Torridal prosti when the old Råbyggelaget prosti was dissolved.
+In 1905, the Tveit parish was moved back (again) to Torridal prosti.
+On 12 June 1931 the name of the deanery was changed from Torridal prosti to Otredal prosti.
 On 1 January 2019, the parish of Åseral was moved from Mandal prosti to Otredal prosti.

 Skien prosti

-This deanery covers part of Vestfold og Telemark county including the municipalities of Siljan, Skien, and Porsgrunn.
+This deanery (prosti) covers the urban, southeastern part of Telemark county including the municipalities of Siljan, Skien, and Porsgrunn.
 The deanery is headquartered at Skien Church in the town of Skien in Skien municipality.

-The deanery was established in 1868 when it was created from some of the parishes from Bamble prosti and Nedre Telemark prosti.
+The deanery was established in 1868 when the parishes of Gjerpen, Siljan, Porsgrunn, Eidanger, and Brevik from Bamble prosti and the parish of Skien from Nedre Telemark prosti were merged.